 Myth #5: Adoptive parents will not stay in contact with you in the future

 The adoptive parents I work with stay in contact with the birth parents.
-They are committed to an open adoption with their child’s birth parents.
+They are committed to an open adoption.
+My waiting families are also open to a semi-open adoption if that’s what you want.
 They work with me because I am a birth mother, and they share my philosophy about open adoption.
 While some adoptive parents may unintentionally make promises they cannot keep, this is really easy to avoid if there are clear communications and we set realistic expectations.
 Here’s what you can do to make sure future contact is realistic:

 - Get to know the adoptive parents well so that you can build trust with them.